Gerhard Stahl: Education

-Stahl was educated in his home city of Ludwigsburg and went on to graduate in economics at the Technical University of Berlin.
+Stahl was educated in his home city of Ludwigsburg and went on to graduate in economics at Technische Universität Berlin.

 Career

 1970s to 1995

-Stahl had his first professional post as an assistant to the chair of public finance at the Technical University of Berlin.
+Stahl had his first professional post as an assistant to the chair of public finance at Technische Universität Berlin.
 He then spent three years working as an economist at the Federal Ministry of Finance (Germany) in Bonn.
 He also worked in the European Union and on the regional level in Schleswig-Holstein at the Ministry for Economics, Transport and Research and later on as Director-General for European and International Affairs at the Ministry for European and Federal Affairs.
 In this role, he specialised in EU policy preparation for the Bundesrat, the German legislative second chamber, and inter-regional cooperation projects.

 1995 to present

 From 1995-1999, Stahl was a Member of the Cabinet of European Commissioner for Regional Policy Dr Monika Wulf-Mathies.
 From 1999-2002, he was Deputy Head of Cabinet for Pedro Solbes, the European Commissioner for Economic and Monetary Affairs.

-In September 2002, Stahl was appointed Director for Consultative Work at the European Committee of the Regions; he was Secretary-General of the CoR from 1 April 2004 until 2014, when he completed his second 5-year term of office (2009–2014).
+In September 2002, Stahl was appointed director for consultative work at the European Committee of the Regions; he was Secretary-General of the CoR from 1 April 2004 until 2014, when he completed his second 5-year term of office (2009–2014).